sergiocarracedo/blog/content/blog/2022/2022-11-24-typescript--typing-callenges-and-type-utilities/index.md

 ## TS Toolbelt
 https://github.com/millsp/ts-toolbelt

-It's a collection of more than 200+ type utilities, they describe them selves as the lodash of the type system.
-Basically, it  abstracts the complex type checks.
+It's a collection of more than 200+ type utilities, they describe themselves as the _lodash_ of the type system.
+It abstracts the complex type checks.

 ## Utility types
 https://github.com/piotrwitek/utility-types

-Another type's library that describes itself as the lodash of types :smile:. it's not big as TS Toolbelt but includes commonly used types.
+Another type's library that describes itself again as the _lodash_ of types :smile:. it's not big as TS Toolbelt but includes commonly used types.
 For example `DeepPartial` works like the native `Partial` but does it recursively.

 This library provides also "real" type guards, I mean functions that do type narrowing and validates a variable on runtime.